HTML Viewer

 HTML viewer and live preview editor to test, debug, render, copy, and download HTML directly in the browser.

-What HTML Viewer Does
+About HTML Viewer

 HTML Viewer is a browser-based editor and live preview tool for writing, pasting, rendering, and checking HTML without opening a local project.
 You can work in editor mode, preview mode, or split view, which makes it easy to inspect markup and output side by side while you iterate.
 The tool also includes copy, clear, and download actions so you can move the HTML into another workflow once the snippet looks right.
 This is useful for developers, students, marketers, and content teams who need a quick markup sandbox.
 Instead of creating a temporary file locally or spinning up a project just to test a small block of HTML, you can paste the snippet here and see the result immediately.
 That makes it especially handy for landing page fragments, CMS custom blocks, email-safe markup experiments, code examples, and small UI prototypes.
 The built-in preview uses an iframe and can render inline CSS and JavaScript inside the provided HTML.
 That makes it useful for quick experiments, but it also means the tool is best suited to testing self-contained markup rather than large production applications.
 Another practical detail is the preview document wrapper.
 If you paste a partial HTML fragment, the tool creates a full preview document around it automatically.
 If you paste a full document with html and head tags, it preserves that structure and injects a small theme-aware preview style so the rendered result stays readable in light and dark mode. ### When to Use an Online HTML Viewer There are many situations where opening a full development environment is overkill.
 If you receive an HTML snippet in an email, find one in a documentation page, or need to verify markup before pasting it into a CMS, an online HTML viewer saves you the overhead of creating files and opening local tools.
 It is also useful for quickly checking whether a piece of HTML renders correctly across different browsers by testing the markup on the spot.
 Students learning web development often benefit from seeing the direct relationship between HTML code and its visual output.
 The split view mode is particularly helpful here because it shows the source code and the rendered result at the same time, making it easy to understand which tags produce which visual elements.
 Content teams working with email templates, landing page builders, or CMS platforms that accept custom HTML blocks can use this tool to verify their markup before publishing.
 This helps avoid broken layouts or missing elements on live pages. ### Understanding HTML Rendering and Preview When you paste HTML into the viewer, the tool processes it through a rendering engine that interprets the markup and displays the visual result.
 This includes parsing HTML tags, applying inline CSS styles, and executing any JavaScript that is embedded in the code.
 The preview runs inside an isolated iframe for safety, which means it cannot access your browser data or interact with other tabs.
 The preview wrapper handles both complete HTML documents and partial fragments intelligently.
 If you paste just a few tags like a heading and paragraph, the tool automatically wraps them in a proper document structure.
 If you paste a full document with `<!DOCTYPE html>`, `<html>`, `<head>`, and `<body>` tags, the tool preserves your exact structure and only adds a minimal theme style to ensure readability.
 For quick HTML testing, debugging, and handoff work, this is often faster than opening a dedicated local environment.